1986–87 Ashes: 4th Test

+For England, Botham was declared fit to play, although not bowling at his usual pace, and thus he reclaimed his place in the team from Whitaker.
+Graham Dilley sustained an injury and was replaced by Gladstone Small.
+Australia, meanwhile, restored Zoehrer in place of Dyer, retained Hughes and Reid from the bowling attack, but dropped batsman Greg Ritchie (consistent but unspectacular with the bat - no dismissals for under 30 but no scores over 46) for another bowler, Craig McDermott.

 Australia, in losing this match, marked their 14th Test in succession without a victory.
 By any statistical analysis, Australia had reached their all-time historic "low" when the match ended.
-Chris Broad became the third English batsman, after Jack Hobbs and Wally Hammond, to score hundreds in three consecutive Ashes Tests.
+Australia's first innings saw three English five-fors before tea on the first day - five wickets each for Small and Botham (who also picked up three catches), and five catches for Richards behind the stump, England subsequently passing Australia's total early on the second day with only one wicket down.
+Chris Broad became the third English batsman, after Jack Hobbs and Wally Hammond, to score hundreds in three consecutive Ashes Tests, after which Australia collapsed a second time to lose by an innings.
 Allan Border later criticised the Australian selectors for picking a team with only four specialist batsmen – Border said he wanted to pick Greg Ritchie but was overruled.